kevinvess/wp-force-login/readme.txt

 = 2.
 How can I add exceptions for certain pages or posts? =

-You can bypass Force Login based on any condition or specify an array of URLs to allow by adding the following filter to your functions.php file.
+You can bypass Force Login based on any condition by adding the following filter to your functions.php file.

-You may also use the WordPress [Conditional Tags](https://developer.wordpress.org/themes/references/list-of-conditional-tags/).
+You may use the WordPress [Conditional Tags](https://developer.wordpress.org/themes/references/list-of-conditional-tags/) in your code.

 `
 /**